-- Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended. - Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are at the discretion of the Parent/Guardian.
-CYS will not be liable for lost, damaged, or misplaced items. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
-It is not recommended that children younger than 12 months sleep with soft toys.
+- Shoes: Children's footwear should have rubber soles and be suitable for running, climbing and jumping.
+For safety reasons, closed toe and closed heel shoes are required.
+Infants who are walking are required to wear shoes in the facilities. - Jewelry: Accessories such as bracelets and necklaces, to include teething bracelets and necklaces, are prohibited in programs due to the choking and strangulation hazards they pose. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will need to be taken home for weekly laundering.
 Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.

 Lost and Found: Each program has established a lost and found area for misplaced items.
 Please ask your program manager for more information.
+Please note that CYS will not replace lost personal items.

-Diapering/Toileting Training/Tooth Brushing:
+Diapering/Toileting/Tooth Brushing:

 - Diapers: For health and sanitation reasons, only disposable diapers are permitted in our programs.
 Cloth diapers are only allowed when the use of disposable diapers creates a health risk for the child and the parent/guardian submits a health care provider's statement to that effect.
 Diapers are checked and changed promptly if they are wet or soiled.
 Diapers and baby wipes should be labeled with the child first and last name. - Toilet Training: Toilet training is a natural developmental process.
 Peak readiness is typically at 2 1⁄2 years, but will vary with each child.
 We will not force children to use the toilet, nor will we punish a child for lapses in toilet training.
 Planning a consistent toilet routine for home and center will go a long way in helping your child accomplish this developmental milestone.
 You must provide sufficient changes of clothing and training pants. - Tooth Brushing: Tooth brushing is not mandatory, but is encouraged as an educational experience.
 Tooth brushing will be supervised and will be done at the sink.
 The use of toothpaste is optional and child specific toothpaste will be supplied by the parent and labeled with the child's first and last name.
+Children under 2 years of age will not use toothpaste with fluoridate.
 CYPAs will encourage proper brushing techniques and will assist children to ensure sanitary conditions.
 Tooth brushes will be labeled with each child's first and last name and will be stored in a sanitary manner.
 Tooth brushes will be replaced at least every 3 months or as bristles become worn.